nspyre-org/nspyre/docs/source/contributing.rst

 The nspyre codebase generally follows the `Google Style Guide <https://google.github.io/styleguide/pyguide.html>`__ for both code and docstrings. `Black <https://black.readthedocs.io/en/stable/>`__, `Flake8 <https://flake8.pycqa.org/>`__, and `MyPy <http://mypy-lang.org/>`__ are used to enforce style compliance.

-Type hints according to :pep:`484` are encouraged in all but the most obvious cases. *Type hints* are the annotations that indicate the type of arguments and the return value of a function.
+Type hints according to :pep:`484` are encouraged. *Type hints* are the annotations that indicate the type of arguments and the return value of a function.
 Unlike a static programming language, Python neither requires these type declarations nor does it use them to do runtime type checking.
 The benefit to putting this information outside the docstrings is to increase their readability, while also making both static analysis and refactoring easier.

 All functions, methods, and classes are to contain docstrings.
 Object data model methods (e.g. ``__repr__``) are typically the exception to this rule.